kryptco/www/static/src/docs/_posts/2017-08-21-privacy-policy.md

 - Computer names

 ## How do we collect information?
 We report all collected information, except user email addresses, to Google Analytics by sending HTTP requests to the [Google Analytics Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/).
 This data is governed by the Google privacy policy located at https://www.google.com/policies/privacy/.
 We do NOT use the Google Analytics iOS or Android SDKs.
-Every Kryptonite app generates a 128-bit random ID to be used only for analytics.
+Every Krypton app generates a 128-bit random ID to be used only for analytics.
 User email addresses, along with the `128-bit` analytics ID, are stored in Amazon Web Services’ DynamoDB Service, governed by the [AWS privacy policy](https://aws.amazon.com/privacy/).
 Using the email address and analytics ID stored in DynamoDB, krypt.co is able to associate a Google Analytics session to the corresponding user’s email address.

 ## Disable information collection

-Users can disable all information collection by navigating to the Kryptonite settings page and enabling the “Disable Google Analytics” setting.
-Kryptonite WILL report to Google Analytics that analytics have been disabled, but will not report any future events until analytics have been re-enabled by toggling the same setting.
+Users can disable all information collection by navigating to the Krypton settings page and enabling the “Disable Google Analytics” setting.
+Krypton WILL report to Google Analytics that analytics have been disabled, but will not report any future events until analytics have been re-enabled by toggling the same setting.

 ## How we use your information

-We use your information to improve Kryptonite’s performance and quality.
+We use your information to improve Krypton’s performance and quality.
 We use this information to learn which features are being used and how often.
 We also use this information to detect irregularities.
 This enables us to modify functionality, diagnose potential bugs, and determine which features to select for product updates.
 We collect email addresses for the purpose of communicating new features, product updates, and company updates.
 We will never spam email addresses and provide users with a way to opt out.

 ## Contact